 Founding Story

 In 2016, Grace Van Ness and Christopher Holloway worked in post-production at Kink.com, housed in the San Francisco Armory—a gothic castle in the Mission District.
-The Armory was a vibrant hub of sex workers, performers, and creatives.
-At the time, the adult industry was shifting, with big production companies giving way to independent creators and platforms like OnlyFans.
-Everything felt like it was changing.
+The Armory buzzed with the energy of sex workers, performers, and creatives who toiled in the catacombs of the castle, making smut for the internet to consume.
+But beneath that creative ferment, our world was shifting beneath our feet.

 Christopher Holloway